salvadorcamachogithub/lr-vugen-aosnimbus-web-s02-search/README.md

 Runtime Settings were set to log only on errors and generate snapshot on errors, think times 75% to 150%

-This script has 5 transactions
+This script has 5 transactions:
 AOS-Web-S02-01 Access AOS URL
 AOS-Web-S02-02 Search
 AOS-Web-S02-03 Random Product
 AOS-Web-S02-04 Add To Cart
 AOS-Web-S02-05 Checkout